Maurice Fievet, Visions of Ancient Angkor

 Maurice Fievet

-Born from French emigres to the USA, Jean-Baptiste "John" Fievet (3 March 1885, Bruay-la-Brussiere, France - 4 Sept.
+Born from French emigres to the USA, Jean-Baptiste John” Fievet (3 March 1885, Bruay-la-Brussiere, France — 4 Sept.
 1959, Bruay-la-Brussiere) and Jeanne Gabrielle Marguerite Calonne (27 Dec.
-1889, Lens, France - 15 Dec.
+1889, Lens, France — 15 Dec.
 1972, Bruay-la-Buissiere), Maurice and his family went back to France when one of his aunts offered to pay for his art education.
 His studies at Ecole Nationale des Beaux Arts were interrupted by World War II, during which young Maurice joined the Resistance underground, and he was a Laureate of the 1945 promotion at the prestigious school, where he met his future spouse.

-With first wife Jeannette Fievet-Demont (1918, Bruay-en-Artois, France - 2006, Toulon, France), both of them young math teachers and passionate about photography and painting, Maurice embarked in a journey through Africa in 1947, from Algiers to The Cape.
+With first wife Jeannette Fievet-Demont (1918, Bruay-en-Artois, France — 2006, Toulon, France) — both of them young geography and math teachers and passionate about photography and painting — Maurice embarked in a journey through Africa in 1947, from Algiers to The Cape through the Sahara.
 The adventure (with only a letter of recommendation from General de Lattre de Tassigny in order to cross borders) led the couple to the remotest parts of the continent.
-In the manuscript for Un bébé blanc parmi les Noirs (A White Baby Among the Blacks), Jeannette notes that 'Maurice was the scientific and I the literary one', and remarks that 'sadly, we had to sell almost all our paintings in order to stay financially afloat', before securing a contract with the US publication National Geographic in 1954.
+In the manuscript for Un bébé blanc parmi les Noirs [A White Baby Among the Blacks], Jeannette notes that Maurice was the scientific and I the literary one’, and remarks that sadly, we had to sell almost all our paintings in order to stay financially afloat’, before securing a contract with the US publication National Geographic in 1954.

 Their son, Francis (nicknamed Bichon, who died in a motorcycle accident in his early twenties) was born in Nigeria in 1952, and they documented the experience in books and TV documentaries such as Francis au pays des grands fauves, while covering extensively the African wildlife and the daily life in the bush.
-Maurice also created colorful stamps for various African countries, Nigeria, Benin, Chad...
+Maurice also created colorful stamps for various African countries, Nigeria, Ghana, Benin, Chad…

 What led Maurice to Cambodia is still to be clarified, but the fact is that his paintings of Ancient Angkor reflect a profound knowledge of the available testimonies of that period, in particular the writings of Zhou Daguan.
-The series was created to illustrate W. Robert Moore's feature article in The National Geographic (April 1960, vol. 117, no. 4), Angkor: Jewel of the Jungle.
-Researcher Kent Davis brought them back to the public attention in 2011 when he found photos of Fievet's paintings in the archive of the Groslier family, while readying the English edition of George Groslier's writings.
+The series was created to illustrate W. Robert Moores feature article in the National Geographic (April 1960, vol. 117, no. 4), Angkor: Jewel of the Jungle”.
+Researcher Kent Davis brought them back to the public attention in 2011 when he found photos of Fievet’s paintings in the archive of the Groslier family, while readying the English edition of George Groslier’s writings.

-In the 1960s and 1970s, Maurice Fievet was back to field work in Africa, this time with his soon-to-be second wife, Monique Dumonté, with whom he authored the book Tesouro Selvagem de Mocambique (1973, Lisbon, Editions BNU).
-It seems that Monique Dumonté worked with the couple Maurice-Jeannette, since she was the sound engineer for their documentary film Francis aux Paradis perdus "Carrefour de Savane" (ORTF, 1972).
+In the 1960s and 1970s, Maurice Fievet was back to field work in Africa, this time with his soon-to-be second wife, Monique Dumonté, with whom he authored the book Tesouro Selvagem de Mocambique ( Lisbon, Editions BNU, 1973).
+It seems that Monique Dumonté worked with the couple Maurice-Jeannette, since she was the sound engineer for their documentary film Francis aux Paradis perdus Carrefour de Savane” (ORTF, 1972).

-"Yasovarman I atop the sacred mountain" by Maurice Fievet
+Yasovarman I atop the sacred mountain” by Maurice Fievet (one of the illustrations in National Geographic, April 1960).

 • Emilio Salgari’s La città del Re lebbroso (2018, Landscape Books) has a painting by Fievet as front cover.